 - The picture-perfect setting made it an ideal backdrop for scenes from the popular Pirates of the Caribbean films

 32 emerald-clad volcanic islands make up St Vincent and the Grenadines which stud the azure waters of the Caribbean, west of Barbados.
-Renowned for their untouched beauty, natural landscapes and tranquillity, these south-eastern Windward Islands provided the picture-perfect setting for scenes from the popular Pirates of the Caribbean films.
-Rainforest eco-adventures, scuba diving and powdery white-sand beaches are just some of its unmissable attractions of this multi-island nation filled with character and charm.
+Known for their untouched beauty, natural landscapes and tranquillity, these south-eastern Windward Islands provided the picture-perfect setting for scenes from the popular Pirates of the Caribbean films.
+Rainforest eco-adventures, scuba diving and powdery white-sand beaches are just some of the unmissable attractions of this multi-island nation filled with character and charm.

-The Grenadines are unspoilt and sufficiently inaccessible to stay that way.
-On these gorgeous islands, nightlife is conspicuous by its absence, peace and solitude are unsurpassed, and the dress code – like the lifestyle – ranges from informal to barefoot casual.
+The Grenadines are unspoilt and sufficiently inaccessible so it can stay that way.
+On these gorgeous islands, nightlife is traded in for peace and solitude and dress codes – like the lifestyle – range from informal to barefoot casual.

-A ten-minute boat trip from Barbados takes you to beautiful Palm Island which is dominated by a private 135-acre island resort.
-The intimate Palm Island Resort shares the island with just a scattering of private houses so guests can enjoy blissful seclusion for the most romantic of holidays.
-Explore nature trails and enjoy private dining on the beach.
+A 45-minute flight from Barbados to Union Island, then a ten-minute boat trip takes you to beautiful Palm Island, which is dominated by a private 135-acre island resort.
+The intimate Palm Island Resort & Spa shares the island with just a scattering of private houses, so guests are treated to blissful seclusion for the most romantic of holidays with nature trails to explore and private dining on the beach.

-Secluded beaches and lush hills provides a stunning backdrop for activities including diving, sailing and hiking.
-The charming Bequia Beach Hotel is located in Friendship Bay on one of Bequia’s best beaches and offers a serene setting, laid back vibe and superb cuisine.
+A 45-minute flight from Barbados takes you to the idyllic island of Bequia and its untouched beauty.
+The island has a deeply rooted seafaring heritage of fishing, whaling and boat building; today, visitors can watch local craftsmen carving intricate models of the island’s traditional double-ended fishing boats.
+Secluded beaches and green hills are a stunning backdrop for activities including diving, sailing and hiking.
+The charming Bequia Beach Hotel is in Friendship Bay on one of Bequia’s best beaches and has a serene setting, laid-back vibe and superb cuisine.

+Canouan is Carib for the ‘Island of Turtles’ and this tiny gem of an island features gorgeous beaches, a beautiful barrier reef and an 18-hole championship golf course.
 The pristine talcum-powder sands and turquoise waters of the spectacular Tobago Cays epitomise the Caribbean dream of deserted paradise islands.
 This archipelago of uninhabited islands is home to a national marine park where you can explore stunning coral reefs and sea turtle nesting sites.

-It is easy to explore these compact islands by foot and a hike through the countryside and along the coastline will reward you with breathtaking views.
+It’s easy to explore these compact islands by foot and a hike through the countryside and along the coastline will reward you with breathtaking views.
 Book a guided walk to discover more about the local flora and fauna or enjoy the freedom of following your own trail and stopping to enjoy a picnic on a secluded beach, in a beautiful forest or by a pretty waterfall.